nrdg/sop/_sources/general/learning.md

 ## Diffusion MRI

-This section includes general information about the NRDG.
+This OHBM blog post is a great starting point for learning about diffusion: https://www.ohbmbrainmappingblog.com/blog/ohbm-ondemand-how-to-diffusion-mri

+A variety of more specific topics are available in recordings from the DIPY YouTube channel: https://www.youtube.com/@DiffusionImaginginPython